RenCloud/InformatiCup2017/source/quickstartguide.rst

 Use the program to train a neural network
 -----------------------------------------

+When you started the program a GUI will show.
+Click on the tab training.
+Then select the appropriate files and directories to run the training.

+Pick the listed files and directories in the same order as shown here:

+#.
+Unclassified training data: (Choose multiple file) Every File in the data/json directory.
+#.
+Main directory of the network: Take a directory of your choice.
+#.
+Sub directory of the network: Take a directory of your choice.
+#.
+Validationset data: Select the file validationData.json.
+#.
+Validation data labels: Select the file validationDataLabels.json.
+#.
+Supervised trainset data: Select every file in tagged/data.
+#.
+Supervised trainset labels: Select every file in tagged/labels.

 .. _classify:

 Use the program to classify a repository of your choice
 -------------------------------------------------------

+If you want to classify a repository start the program follow these steps.

+#.
+Create a file with all repository URLs you want to classify.
+For each repository use just one line.

+#.
+Click the button 'login to GitHub'.

+#.
+The browser will open GitHub automatically.
+Log in.

+#.
+The URL in your browser will change.
+Copy the new URL.

+#.
+Click the 'login' button of our GUI.

+#.
+Then click the button 'classify repositories'

+#.
+Wait till the program finishes working then see the results in the results tab.